miheerdew/delayed-admin/Readme.md

 	sudo ./abdicate.sh "now+2hr"
 	```

-	He will now be an ordinary user for the next 2 hours (he might have to log off for changes to completely take effect), after which he will regain administrator access.
-The time argument is the time at which the administrator access should be regained (see `man at` for the time format).
+	He will now be an ordinary user for the next 2 hours, after which he will regain administrator access.
+The time argument is the time at which the administrator access should be regained.

+	See `man at` for the syntax permitted by the last argument.
+You might have to log out for changes to completely take effect.

 2. **Unlock Delay:** This is a slightly more complicated concept, but it is at the heart of Delayed-Admin.
-The [analogy](#first-an-analogy) describes this, and you also can think of it as back door (to admin privileges) which requires a delay to open.
+The [analogy](#first-an-analogy) describes this, and you also can think of it as back door to admin privileges, that requires a delay to open.

    To see the usage, let us take a scenario.
 Suppose Anand has already set up a program that logs him out between 10 PM-6 AM.
 Now, he doesn't wants to use his administrator access impulsively so he [installs](#install) Delayed-Admin.
 After this he should: